2 Weeks Before Departure:

 - Review the University’s Auto Safety Rules and Regulations.

 - Make sure all designated drivers take the Driver Safety Awareness Class

-- Choose driver(s) with a valid United States driving license and a clean motor vehicle record.
+- Choose driver(s) with a valid United States or Canadian driving license and a clean motor vehicle record.

 - Make sure privately owned vehicles are properly maintained, registered and carry adequate insurance.
 If the driver is not the owner of the vehicle, the owner must give permission for its use.